ewanp2025/XpressiveTools/README.md

 •  Vocal Transform - Record live audio through your microphone and transform it into Xpressive compatible expressions with pitch and formant shifting.
 WIP.

-•  Symbolic Regression - WIP to use genetic programming and symbolic regression to automatically discover mathematical expressions which closely match loaded WAV samples.
+•  Symbolic Regression - WIP to use symbolic regression to automatically discover mathematical expressions which closely match loaded WAV samples.
 WIP.

 **Technical**